KimeraMoses/react-custom-rating-component/README.md

 ## Browser Support

 This library is supported by all the major browsers.
-It uses SVG and CSS3 to render the icons and hence the browser support is the same as that of SVG and CSS3.
+If you find any issues please raise an issue on the repo and I will attend to it as soon as possible.

-## Try Example And Contribute
+## Contribute

-Clone the repo and run `yarn install` and then `yarn run start` to run the example.
-Run `yarn run test` to run the tests and ensure that everything is working as expected before submitting a PR.

-If you want to contribute: Make changes in the src folder.
-And then run `yarn run build`.
-And of course test by running `yarn run test`.
-Then submit a PR.
+If you have any ideas on how to make this library better, please feel free to contribute by raising a PR or an issue.
+I will be happy to review and merge.